MGuo-Lab/LCA/README.md

 a user to configure an optimisation problem using a GUI and then obtain the results using a solver.

-* The `notebooks` directory contains a collection of Jupyter notebooks that describe Toy optimisation problems that illustrate the use of the `mola` package.
+* The `notebooks` directory contains Jupyter notebooks that describe the optimisation model and its Python implementation.
+There are also notebooks containing Toy optimisation problems that demonstrate the use of the `mola` package.
+Specific links are provided on the [wiki](https://github.com/MGuo-Lab/LCA/wiki).